 Setting a feasible date for nuclear weapons elimination is a positive way to do this.
 It is also a way to build support from the rest of global civil society, most of whom agree with the goal of nuclear abolition and are ready to give their support, but lack the knowledge, time or interest to engage in the nitty-gritty debate on how to get there.

-A simple call for the elimination of nuclear weapons by 2045 could generate widespread and powerful momentum that would be difficult for the nuclear armed States to ignore.
+A simple call for the elimination of nuclear weapons by 2045 can generate widespread and powerful momentum that would be difficult for the nuclear armed States to ignore.

 Why choose 2045?